Maxoun456/FNFBot/README.md

 This is one of my personal projects, a Discord bot with lots of features built inside it!

 If you want to use the code for your bot just install node js, all the packages in package.json and create a file called .env containing your MongoDB URL and your bot token

+# AND DONT FORGET TO SPOON THE PROJECT!!1!1